RealIndica/PGS-Standalone-Installer/README.md

 # PGS Standalone Installer
  ADB program for installing a modified version of PoGo seperate to vanilla Pogo on Android.

+ This also adds a custom network security config file for packet capture using tools such as Fiddler and HttpCanary

  I will add support for MacOS and Linux if needed.

 # Requirements